technologiespro/xbts-faucet/README.md

 # Faucet XBTS DEX

 The faucet is used to pay the registration fee for new users.
+In order to preserve the user's ip in anonymity, hashing of his ip-address is used.

 ## NodeJS Setup (if necessary)